-Robert Pekkanen; Associate Professor, Jackson School of International Studies; Adjunct Associate Professor in the Department of Political Science
+Robert Pekkanen; Professor, Jackson School of International Studies; Adjunct Associate Professor in the Department of Political Science and Department of Sociology

 January 21 - Lecture Topic: "Attitudes Towards Law: The Impact of Legal Education and Historical Experience in Japan and China."
 In Room 138, William H. Gates Hall.

 Michael K. Young; President, University of Washington, Professor of Law

 President Michael K. Young has a distinguished record as an academic leader with broad experience in public service and diplomacy.
 He was also Fuyo Professor of Japanese Law for more than 20 years at Columbia University, where he served as director of the Center for Japanese Legal Studies and the Center for Korean Legal Studies.